 We Are Undefeatable

-We are making a big noise about getting more active this autumn, as part of the We Are Undefeatable campaign, funded by Sport England.
+We are making a big noise about getting more active this February, as part of the We Are Undefeatable campaign.

 1 in 3 people live with at least one long-term health condition and these numbers are rising.

 You are twice as likely to be inactive if you have a long-term health condition, however being active can help to manage over 20 long-term conditions such as COPD and asthma.